 As you would expect from a light, sorry blonde, roast it has a soft and delicate taste to it.
 There is very little acidity to the taste, but what you do get is plenty of hits of the sweet flavors within.
 An ideal coffee for first thing in the morning while your taste buds are still waking up!

 Overall, this is a good coffee from a huge coffee company.
-It’s good value (as long as you can store it properly once opened) and it’s an incredibly easy-drinker.
+It’s a good value (as long as you can store it properly once opened) and it’s an incredibly easy drinker.

 Tasting Notes: toasting malt and baking chocolate

 Lavazza Organic ¡Tierra!
 Whole Bean Coffee – Light Roast

 Over to Europe now, as we take a look at this offering from Italian coffee kings Lavazza.
 They have been making coffee products since 1895, and import beans from all over the world to create their unique blends – often mixing arabica and robusta coffees.

 I think it is important to note that Lavazza is incredibly committed to the ethical side of coffee production.
 In 2004 they started the ¡Tierra!
 The sustainable development project has aimed to ensure a “100% sustainably grown supply chain”.
 This involves improving the living conditions of the farmers and workers, as well as building new schools and infirmaries.